eloqdata/eloq-website/website/monographdb/whitepaper.md

 ## Introduction

 The demand for high-performance, scalable databases that can meet the challenges of modern data-intensive applications continues to grow.
-NewSQL databases have emerged to address these needs, offering the transactional consistency of traditional RDBMS systems with the scalability and performance of NoSQL databases.
+NewSQL databases have emerged to address these needs, offering the transactional consistency of traditional RDBMS systems with the scalability of NoSQL databases.

+While NewSQL promises both scalability and transactional consistency, many struggle with performance.
+Compared to single-node solutions like MySQL, their cost-efficiency suffers, and high latency renders them unsuitable for latency-sensitive tasks.

+MonographDB shatters NewSQL performance barriers with a unique approach: in-memory transaction processing powered by data substrate, a one-phase commit protocol to minimize disk I/O, and asynchronous key-value store access to eliminate latency bottlenecks.

+To illuminate MonographDB's edge, we'll conduct experiments focusing on:

+- Benchmarking MonographDB against leading NewSQL databases on mixed workload including distributed transaction to prove its performance superiority.
+- Exposesing the limits of traditional databases and underscores the crucial role of scalable memory for consistent performance, with RDS MySQL plummeting due to cache misses, unfixable even by adding read replicas.
+- Revealing how write-intensive workloads in the cloud benefit less from scaling CPU and memory, demonstrating the value of MonographDB's decoupled architecture.
+Instead, focusing on scaling the true bottleneck like the log service unlocks unmatched performance.

+## Experiment I:

-In this benchmark report, we compare the performance of MonographDB, a distributed NewSQL database powered by Data Substrate, with a popular open-source NewSQL database (refer to NewSQL-X in this report).
+In the first senario, we compare the performance of MonographDB, a distributed NewSQL database powered by Data Substrate, with a popular open-source NewSQL database (refer to NewSQL-X in this report).
 The goal of this comparison is to evaluate the performance of MonographDB under various workloads especially distributed transaction workloads and its potential to deliver exceptional performance for demanding applications.

-## Benchmark Setup

-### Workload:

 A mixed workload was used, simulating a combination of read and write operations to assess overall performance.
 - Distributed Transaction: Transactions spanned multiple database instances, ensuring a thorough evaluation of distributed transaction handling capabilities.
 Each transaction involved a combination of update, delete, or insert queries, simulating the complexity of real-world applications.